AndyDalaimo/GAS_Test/README.md

 # GAS_Test
+In Progress
-Testing Gameplay Ability System in UE5
+Testing Gameplay Ability System (GAS) in UE5

-Co-op Action game built off of GAS.
-Abilities transferrable between players.
+Building a framework for an Action Role-Playing Game.

+GAS is built as an Actor Component to attach to any Playable and Non-Playable character.
+This will handle and communicate all actions performed by and to each actor such as health, damage, and status effects.